 Generally, developers only need to focus on functions at the application layer, and how to implement callback functions to enable interaction with users.
 BLE Protocol Stack is transparent to developers.
-For GR551x SDK programming model, see GR551x Developer Guide.
+For GR551x SDK programming model, refer to GR551x Developer Guide.

-5 FAQs
+5 FAQ